ARM-software/lisa/doc/source/user_information/how_tos/revent.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some workloads (pretty much all games) rely on recorded revents for their execution.
-ReventWorkloads will require between 1 and 4 revent files be be ran.
+ReventWorkloads require between 1 and 4 revent files to be ran.
-There is one mandatory recording ``run`` for performing the actual execution of the workload and the remaining are optional. ``setup`` can be used to perform the initial setup (navigating menus, selecting game modes, etc).
+There is one mandatory recording, ``run``, for performing the actual execution of the workload and the remaining stages are optional. ``setup`` can be used to perform the initial setup (navigating menus, selecting game modes, etc).
 ``extract_results`` can be used to perform any actions after the main stage of the workload for example to navigate a results or summary screen of the app.
 And